MarkusMaiwald/fermat-wiki/en/Chapter/Trusted Local Chapter Agreement.md

 I will help other chapters and feel myself as being a part of the human family.

 By agreeing to and applying these terms, my local chapter earns the right to be part of the Closed Beta Mining Phase mining the stakes for the IoP Tokens.
+On top, I gain the right to present me and my work under the umbrella of Fermat and gain the right to use it's branding and symbols.

 Also, I gain ownership of a dedicated _local layer_ within the Fermat framework and network, that should help me building a real life business around my nodes and ecosystem.